How to prevent your fraud defenses from leaking data to adversarial AI models

 Conventionally, attack traffic is either blocked or diverted to a challenge experience.
 This has long been considered a best practice, as the thinking was that blocking an attacker would encourage them to spend their time attacking another site.
 Unfortunately, this creates training data for adversarial models attempting to learn how to bypass your defenses.

-Our Trust Cloud offers a honeypot feature that responds to attack requests with a flawless replica of your actual application that’s designed to mislead and confuse an adversarial model.
+The Spec platform offers a honeypot feature that responds to attack requests with a flawless replica of your actual application that’s designed to mislead and confuse an adversarial model.
 This does three things:

 - Introduces deliberate errors into an adversarial model’s training data.